ferrucc-io/ferruccio/src/pages/sales-for-cybersecurity-saas/index.md

 It's much harder to convince someone that they have a possible security problem and that they should try to address it.
 Managers don't care and unless it isn't a common security practice companies are skeptical.

-So Magehash is like a superfood, if it becomes trendy it's something like Goji Berries, if it fails it becomes something like Cordyceps (Sinensis) Extracts (a superfood nobody eats).
+So Magehash is like a superfood, if it becomes trendy it's something like Goji Berries, if it fails it becomes something like Cordyceps Extracts (a superfood nobody eats).

 ## 2) Cold Emailing

+Magehash's main application is to protect websites from credit card skimmers.

+One thing I'm trying to gather data for is what threat monitoring dashboards companies are using.

+The problem is that when you ask people "What platform are you using to host your videos?" it sounds innocuous.

+When you ask "How are you protecting yourself from x attacks?" or "What is your Security Information and Event Management (SIEM) system?" people get suspicious.

+It's perfectly acceptable for possible leads to be skeptical when receiving this kind of emails.

+The only way I've seen cold emailing work for this kind of products is with **introductions**.